 Popular spot means a lot of tourists battling to try to take the best selfie possible.
 I was already missing the tranquility of Tianxiang.
 I also regretted that our too short stop did not allow us to follow the trail to the shrine.
 I would have liked to see it more closely.

-But we had to re-embark on the bus to return to Hualien, from where I took the train back to Taipei.
+But we had to jump back on the bus to return to Hualien, from where I took the train back to Taipei.

 I was glad I had a glimpse of Taroko National Park, although I know I could have spent a lot more time there.
 And I really want to go back, this time to explore more the hiking trails!